 The Lucky Ones

-I’m going to be writing about money, life, and how those two things are intimately intertwined.
-We’ll take an occasional detour to talk about philosophy, economics, business and maybe even a little law when Mrs. Grizzly stops by.
+We’re going to be writing about money, life, and how those two things are intimately intertwined.
+We’ll take an occasional detour to talk about philosophy, economics, business and maybe even a little law from Mrs. Grizzly.
 But we’re going to focus on cold hard cash and the chains or freedom that come along with it.

 Given that focus, we need to address the elephant in the room: Mrs. Grizzly and I are blessed.
 We are the ‘Lucky Ones’.
 We grew up in middle-class families.
 Our parents encouraged us.
 We avoided major health problems.
 We went to schools and obtained degrees that are richly rewarded in this country.
 Our luck has paid off: good salaries, a house near San Francisco, a decent sized pot of money saved in our early thirties, and lots of nice stuff.
 Most people around us think we live an amazing life.

 However, we woke up to a simple fact over the past year and a half.
 Our jobs, our high salaries, our house, our cars, our stuff – nothing but an ever growing pile of chains.
 Golden chains but chains nonetheless.

 What triggered this epiphany?
 About a year and a half ago we had our first child, a beautiful little girl.
 She was and is everything a parent could ask for.
 We took the (very generous by US standards) maternity and paternity leaves granted to us by our employers, but after 6 months we faced the inevitable for two working parents – sending our little girl to daycare and heading back to work.
 We watched as she changed every day – a new word, a new skill, a new thing she found so funny she laughed out loud.
 We watched as the time we had with her rapidly slipped through our fingers.
 Every day it was a little harder to leave her in the morning.
 Every day our jobs felt a lot less important.
 Our golden chains more burdensome.